t3kt/raytk/docs/_reference/operators/material/rimContrib.md

     name: Thickness
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: Width of the highlight area on the sides.
   - label: Blending
     name: Blending
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: Amount of fading between highlighted and not highlighted areas.
+  summary: Shading that is applied to the edges of a surface relative to where it's
+    viewed from.
   thumb: assets/images/reference/operators/material/rimContrib_thumb.png
   variables:
   - label: normangle
     name: normangle

 ---

+Shading that is applied to the edges of a surface relative to where it's viewed from.

+This is similar to the Rim Light feature in a standard Phong MAT.

+Using rim shading can result in aliasing issues, since it's essentially highlighting the areas that are most likely to have aliasing.